 Who provides it?

 Your forest therapy guide, Neil Baldwin, has an appreciation of the natural world gained from direct personal experience and completing the Ontario Master Naturalist program.
-He combines this with a M.Ed. in Counselling and over 25 years professional experience with clients of all ages and life stages to create a unique perspective on the role of nature in human development.
+He combines this with a M.Ed. in Counselling and almost 3 decades of professional experience to create a unique perspective on the role of nature in human development.
 Read full bio.